 1 cup crimini, or white button mushrooms, sliced

-1 cup cooked shredded chicken (I used roasted)
+1 cup cooked shredded chicken (leftovers work great)

 1. Remove the stems from the mushrooms, setting aside the criminis.
 Using a spoon, scrape out most of the brown gills, then wash, pat dry and coarsely chop them.
 Also remove stems from the Crimini mushrooms, wash, pat dry, slice and set aside in a separate bowl.

 2. Heat oil in a pan over medium heat.
-Cook the shallots and garlic in the oil till they are soft and begin to brown some.
+Cook the shallots and garlic in the oil till they are soft and just begin to caramelize.
 Add the portabellas to the pan and cook until soft.

 3. Add the cooked shallots, portabellas, roasted garlic and chicken broth to a food processor (or blender).
 Blend till well combined.
 There should be nice flecks of mushrooms throughout.